-IFS- International Food Standard, The starting point is Global Food Safety Initiative (GFSI).
-It emerged in 2000 as a result of improving food safety by the Chamber of Commerce CIES – Global Food Business Forum.
+IFS - International Food Standard, The starting point is the Global Food Safety Initiative (GFSI).
+It was established in 2000 as a result of the improvement of food safety by the Chamber of Commerce CIES - Global Food Business Forum.

-It was initially formed with the participation of 40 Commercial enterprises in Europe, North America and AUSTRALIA.
-The aim of GFSI is to prepare a global Food Safety standardization and enable businesses to sell safer food products in their own markets.
-Based on this, GFSI has made the Food Safety standard measurable by revealing Key criteria.
+It was initially formed with the participation of 40 commercial enterprises in Europe, North America and AUSTRALIA.
+The aim of GFSI is to prepare a global Food Safety standardization and to ensure that enterprises sell safer Food products in their own markets.
+Based on this, GFSI has made the Food Safety standard measurable by revealing the Key criteria.

-The purpose of the system is to ensure that food processing suppliers provide retailers with products suitable for food safety and hygiene.
+The aim of the system is to ensure that food processing suppliers provide retailers with products that are suitable in terms of food safety and hygiene.

-Standards are periodically reviewed and revised according to industry conditions.
-In January 2012, the 6th version of the standard was published.
+The standard is reviewed and revised at regular intervals according to industry conditions.
+The 6th version of the standard was published in January 2012.

 1.Senior Management Responsibility